OWNERS & DIRECTORS

 William Bennett & Franklin Gray

-1914 - 1917 Bennett and Gray
+1914 - 1917 William Bennett and Franklin Gray

-1918 - 1921 Gray and Herman Norton Sr.
+1918 - 1921 F. Gray and Herman J. Norton Sr.

 Herman J 'Chief ' & Becky Norton

-1918 - 1921 Franklin Gray and Herman Norton Sr.
+1918 - 1921 Franklin Gray and Herman J. Norton Sr.

-1922 - 1962 Herman Norton Sr.
+1922 - 1961 Herman J. Norton Sr.

 William V. 'Bill' and Wendy Swift

-1962 - 1965 Swifts and Frank Horton
+1962 - 1965 Bill Swift and Frank Horton

-1965 - 1975 Swifts and Roy Thrall
+1965 - 1975 Bill Swift and Roy S. Thrall

 Bill Swift began his Pathfinder camper career in 1939, becoming a staff man and Headman before graduating Cornell University and beginning a career with Eastman Kodak Co. in his hometown of Rochester.
 His last staff season was 1953 but during the '50s he avidly continued tripping in the Park, often spending time around the Highland Inn where he became close with the Paget family and met Dave and Jonesy Wainman.
 Dave was a deputy chief ranger for Algonquin, and the two couples envisioned an outfitting operation to help Park visitors canoe trip without need of guides to carry heavy packs and canoes.
 Algonquin Outfitters was born just before Swift took over ownership of Camp Pathfinder from the Nortons in 1961-2.
 With Pathfinder years under his belt and clear ideas about a renewed focus on tripping, Swifty immediately set about furnishing camp with new canoes, trip gear, and high standards for Headmen.
 Trips headed farther afield, too.
-Frank Horton, about to be elected to Congress from western New York, was brought on board, partnering with Swift, 1962 - '65, but soon stepped back.
-Senior staffer Roy Thrall joined Swifty, 1965 - '75 as co-owner and camp director.
+Frank Horton, about to be elected to Congress from western New York, was brought on board, partnering with Swift 1962 - '65, but soon stepped back.
+Senior staffer Roy Thrall then went partners with Swifty, 1965 - '75 as co-owner and camp director.

 Roy S. Thrall